-^{10...}continue information); $\underline{\text{Glynn v.
-Edo Corp.}}$, 641 F. Supp.
+^{10 (...}continued) information); Glynn v.
+Edo Corp., 641 F. Supp.
 2d 476, 484 (D. Md.
-2009) (holding that a conversion claim "survives as to any claim for tangible items and property that is not based on improper use of information or trade secrets."); Allied Erecting, 649 F. Supp.
-2d at 724 ("where a claim for breach of fiduciary duty has an independent factual basis, which is not solely dependent on misappropriation-of-trade-secret facts, courts have concluded there is no preemption."); Lucini Italia Co. v.
-Grappolini, 231 F. Supp.
+2009) (holding that a conversion claim survives as to any claim for tangible and property that is not based on improper use of information or trade survives as to any claim for tangible items secrets.); Allied Erecting, 649 F. Supp.
+2d at 724 (where a claim for breach of fiduciary duty has an independent factual basis, which is not solely dependent on misappropriation-of-trade-secret facts, courts have concluded there is no preemption.); Lucini Italia Co. v.
+Grappolin; 231 F. Supp.
 2d 764, 771 (N.D.
-III.
-2002) ("MG Capital v.
-Sullivan [, No. 01 C 5815, 2001 WL 1609382, at 4 (N.D.
 Ill.
+2002) (MG Capital v.
+Sullivan[, No. 01 C 5815, 2001 WL 1609382, at 4 (N.D.
+Ill.
 Dec.
 17, 2001)] is a good example of how to resolve these issues.
-There, the court struck only the portion of a fraud claim relying on the misappropriation of trade secrets; any portion independent of the trade secret was retained."); Diamond Power, 540 F. Supp.
-2d at 1345 ("if a claim seeks to remedy an injury caused not by the misappropriation of proprietary information, but by separate conduct - such as the misappropriation of physical property or the improper interference with contractual relationships respecting something other than proprietary information - such a claim cannot be said to be 'in conflict' with the GTSA" (emphasis in original)).
+There, the court struck only the portion of a fraud claim relying on the misappropriation of trade secrets; any portion independent of the trade secret was retained.); Diamond Power 540 F. Supp.
+2d at 1345 (if a claim seeks to remedy an injury caused not by the misappropriation of proprietary information, but by separate conduct - such as the misappropriation of physical property or the improper interference with contractual relationships respecting something other than proprietary information - such a claim cannot be said to be in conflict (emphasis in original)).